VladislavAtanasov/IndianaJonesProjectSDA/README.md

 # IndianaJonesProjectSDA
-The Indiana Jones project from the SDA course of FMI.
+The Indiana Jones project from the SDA course of FMI!